yycfp/unconf/fp-resources/README.md

 ### Courses
 * [Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1) is a great beginner course.
 It is the first course of the [Functional Programming in Scala Specialization](https://www.coursera.org/specializations/scala)
+* Bartosz Milewski's [Lectures on Category Theory](https://www.youtube.com/playlist?list=PLbgaMIhjbmEnaH_LTkxLI7FMa2HsnawM_).
+Video lecture series, presenting the material from his "Category Theory for Programmers" blog.

 ### Books
 * I highly recommend [The Red Book](https://www.manning.com/books/functional-programming-in-scala) by Paul Chiusano and Runar Bjarnason.
 It's not overly advanced, and no prior Scala knowledge is required as they take you through a journey on concepts and then explain how Scala can be used to implement.

 ### Blogs
 * [Runar's Blog](http://blog.higher-order.com/)
+* Bartosz Milewski's [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).
+A very accessible presentation, with examples in Haskell and C++.
+Part 1 is not too advanced, but by part 3, things get fairly abstract.